Skip to main content

 Brussels sprouts, cauliflower, cabbage, bok choi, kale, and broccoli fit this bill.

 “Cruciferous vegetables are thought to be anti-inflammatory thanks to the presence of antioxidants, which help reduce oxidative stress, and phytochemicals like glucosinolates,” Pasquariello said.
 “They’re also a good source of fiber and other micronutrients like potassium, magnesium, and iron.”
-There are many ways to enjoy these veggies — grilled, roasted, in stir-fried, or in salads.
+There are many ways to enjoy these veggies — grilled, roasted, in stir-fries, or in salads.
 Cruciferous vegetables allow you to flex your creativity in the kitchen (or not).

 I roast broccoli with a little olive oil,” said Rissetto.
 “When done, I add freshly shaved Parmesan, lemon juice, and crushed red pepper flakes.”